Help Protect Other Users from Malware

 There are other ways to contribute to the Malware Patrol Project.
 If you have an idea for partnering or sharing data that’s not mentioned here, please contact us.

 We do our best to avoid false positives, but they may occur.
 If you believe something is miscategorized, send a message to fp (at) malwarepatrol.net and we will promptly investigate.

 Your feedback is valuable and much appreciated.
 Tell us what is working, what could be better, your needs and how we can improve.
 Send a message to us at support (at) malwarepatrol.net.

 Forward the contents of your spam traps to email@example.com.
 If you need help setting one up, send an email to support (at) malwarepatrol.net.

-We offer free Basic Defense Block List subscriptions to regular contributors of suspicious emails/URLs.
-Let us know that you have set up a spam trap, provide an estimated volume of daily messages, and request your complimentary account here.
+We offer free Basic Defense Blocklist subscriptions to regular contributors of suspicious emails/URLs.
+Let us know that you have set up a spam trap, provide an estimated volume of daily messages, and request your free account here.

 Submit Suspicious Emails and URLs

-BONUS: We offer free Basic Defense List subscriptions to regular contributors here.
+BONUS: We offer free Basic Defense blocklist subscriptions to regular contributors here.

 Upgrade for More Data